 Enjoy and comment and questions/writing that you have!

 Scroll to the bottom of the post for some tips from me on the best/worst ways to practice with these IELTS tasks.

-One last thing: it’s really hard to find these writing tasks so if anyone takes the test and draws their graph (and emails it to me at firstname.lastname@example.org) – I will mark you writing for free!
+One last thing: it’s really hard to find these writing tasks so if anyone takes the test – draw the graph and emails it to me at firstname.lastname@example.org!

 Sample answer coming soon!